 I am deeply involved in the day to day challenge of dealing with people…and their issues.
-Been doing it for nearly 30 years.
+Been doing it for over 30 years.
 It’s what I do.
 I’m far from perfect at it….but I have learned a few things.
-For that reason I’d say I’m more a ‘practitioner’ than a theorist.
+For that reason, I’d say I’m more a ‘practitioner’ than a theorist.
 When you add, what I’d call the ‘human factor’, to any theory, even a Biblical one, it complicates that theory to a large degree.
 Doesn’t mean the theory is wrong or even faulty, for that matter.
 But it’s different when it’s being lived out in real life.
-It’s never quite as neat; in fact it’s usually pretty messy; it’s never as cut and dried as we’d like for it to be.
+It’s never quite as neat; in fact, it’s usually pretty messy; it’s never as cut and dried as we’d like for it to be.
 When you add people to the equation it gets a lot more difficult.
 It’s nearly always worth it….but difficult, nonetheless.

 It led me to this conclusion; There needs to be a ‘coming together’ of the ‘theorists’ and the ‘practitioners’.
 They need to sit down at the table and talk, discuss, compare, hash it out, even argue a little if it’s friendly and helpful.
 It’s vital, I think.
 And, if it’s done in a productive manner….everyone leaves the table wiser and better equipped…..and both have a much better understanding.